By Thom S. Rainer

 Churches in the United States have entered a new season of ministry.

 Gone are the days when church attendance was a societal norm.
 For most of our American history, cultural and technological change was gradual, sufficiently paced for churches to lag only five to 10 years.

 Now churches are lagging 20 and 30 years as the speed of change increases dramatically.
 To many people, the church seems irrelevant.

 I am particularly concerned about the declining health of many churches.

-Between 6,000 and 10,000 churches in the U.S. are dying each year.
-That means around 100-200 churches will close this week.
+Several thousand churches close each year.
 The pace will accelerate unless our congregations make some dramatic changes.

 It’s tempting to blame secular culture, national politics, or church leaders for the declining evangelical influence in today’s culture.

 If outside forces and culture were the reasons behind declining and non-influential churches, we would likely have no churches today.